kmgallahan/Style-as-Code/docs/EditorConfigs/disagreements.md

 ---
-parent: The EditorConfig
+parent: EditorConfigs
-title: Disagreements and Controversy
+title: Disagreements
+nav_order: 4
+search_exclude: true
 ---

 Every developer likely has at least one coding style rule preference that will clash with any EditorConfig they adopt.